Negrobueno/Docs/content/platform/examples/_index.md

 "function":"maximum"
 ```

 You can also use the `total` function to compute a score across multiple events.
 In this case we will compute the total number of headshots for the entire duration of the challenge.
-These types are challenge can be very powerful since they encourage your players to play many times instead of just trying to get the best single score possible.
+These types of challenges can be very powerful since they encourage your players to play many times instead of just trying to get the best single score possible.

 ```json
 "title":"Total Headshots",